WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 Viscous Damping and Morison Elements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+WEC-Sim allows for the definition of additional damping and added-mass terms to allow users to tune their models precisely.
+Viscous damping and Morison Element may be defined for hydrodynamic, drag, or flexible bodies.
+It is highly recommended that users add viscous or Morison drag to create a realistic model.

+When the Morison Element
+option is used in combination with a hydrodynamic or flexible body, it serves as a tuning method.
+The equation of motion for hydrodynamic and flexible bodies with a Morison Element is more complex than the traditional Morison Element formulation.
+A traditional Morison Element may be created by using a drag body (``body(#).nhBody=2``) with ``simu.morisonElement = 1 or 2``.
-WEC-Sim allows for the definition of additional damping and added-mass terms; for more information about the numerical formulation of viscous damping and Morison Elements, refer to :ref:`theory-viscous-damping-morison`.
+For more information about the numerical formulation of viscous damping and Morison Elements, refer to the theory section :ref:`theory-viscous-damping-morison`.

 Viscous Damping
 """""""""""""""